|Best for off-grid living||

 - Expensive for its size/capacity

 The biggest issue it presents is the cost.
 Like pretty much everything Yeti produces, its price tag isn’t small.
-But while there are other 1000-level solar generators out there for less, few to none offer anywhere close to the same craftsmanship.
+While there are other 1000-level solar generators out there for less, this one offers a great balance of power storage and portability.

 Best for off-grid living: Bluetti AC200 Max